 Iquitos - Nauta - Aria Amazon - Marañon River

 After a two hour afternoon flight from Lima to the heart of the Peruvian Amazon region, you arrive at Iquitos Airport.
-Upon arrival, the guides welcome you and whisk you to the air-conditioned bus for the scenic one-and-a-half hour drive to Nauta, on the banks of the Marañon River, where the Aria Amazon is moored..
+Upon arrival, the guides welcome you and whisk you to the air-conditioned bus for the scenic one-and-a-half hour drive to Nauta, on the banks of the Marañon River, where the Aria Amazon is moored.
+We will arrive at Nauta’s Main Wharf in time for lunch.
+Our first skiff excursion will follow, to visit the birthplace of the Amazon.

-From the moment of boarding the luxurious Aria Amazon - home for the next four nights - the atmosphere of low-key luxury is apparent.
+At 6:00pm, we will board the Aria Amazon.
+From the moment you step aboard the luxurious vessel - home for the next four nights - the atmosphere of low-key luxury is apparent.
 While settling into the handsomely-appointed, spacious suite, the vessel begins to move: it is the start of one of life's great adventures, to a place visited by only a few of even the most experienced travelers.

 Stand on the Upper Deck to take in the view, as the Aria Amazon leaves Nauta behind.
 Over the next four days, we sail the largest tributaries of the Amazon, as well as the mighty Amazon itself.